AlexAlik/google_api_app/README.md

 4) Update the DataBase table called "elephant_orders" hosted by "elephantsql.com" with the new column "стоимость в руб."
 5) Show the resulting table on a web page.

-Available Buttons After the FLASK app started:
+Available Buttons After the FLASK app started: \
-1) "COPY INITIAL GOOGLE DATA"
+1) "COPY INITIAL GOOGLE DATA" \
-Once you click it, data from TESTOVOE page will be copied to PERSONAL TABLE
+Once you click it, data from TESTOVOE table will be copied to the PERSONAL TABLE. \
-2) "START CONTINIOUS SCRIPT"
+2) "START CONTINIOUS SCRIPT" \
 Once you click this button - you'll activate script which will get the data from Personal Table and add it to the Elephant DB  with additional column.
+The script will run continiously each 10 seconds.
-3) "RUN"
+3) "RUN"  \
-Once you click it, the table with resulting data will be generated.
+Once you click it, the table with resulting data will be generated and shown on the webpage.
-Update the page in order to show updated results as you change data in personal table
+Update the page in order to show updated results as you change the data in the PERSONAL TABLE.